GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ## IDP-initiated outbound SAML flow

 A regular outbound SAML flow starts at an SP.
 The user is redirected to an IDP with a SAML request, and is then sent by the IDP to the ACS endpoint of the SP with a SAML response.
-A shortened version of this flow exists and is called IDP-initiated flow (or "unsolicited" in Shibboleth's documentation).
-It starts with the IDP sending a SAML response, with no prior SAML request being made.
+A shortened version of this flow is called "IDP-initiated" (or "unsolicited" in Shibboleth's documentation).
+It starts with the IDP sending a SAML response to the SP, when no prior SAML request was made.

 The Gluu Server is configured to support this SAML flow out-of-the-box.
 To employ it, follow these steps: